ArturoSirvent/ArturoSirvent/README.md

 ### Hi there, I'm Arturo 👋

-## I'm a Physicist and Data Scientist student at the University of Valencia!!
+## I'm a Physicist and Data Scientist!!

-- 🌱 Right now I am very interested deep learning, data analytics and computer vision.
-Also I am taking lectures on German (B1) and English (C1).
+- 🌱 Right now I am working as Data Scientist and AI Reseacher.
+My field of research is applied deep learning (as PINNs on Hyperelasticity for clinical simulations).
+Other fields of interest are computer vision, data visualization, MLOps and statistical learning.